17 Jaw-Dropping Photos of Scotland

 Welcome to Scotland

-Travel website Rough Guides asked its readers to vote on the most beautiful country in the world, and the people have spoken: Scotland was voted number one, beating out other beauties like Canada, New Zealand, and Italy.
-In case you need any convincing, we’ve rounded up some stunning landscapes (like the Quiraing mountains in Isle of Skye, shown here) to show why it earned its title.
+There are many beautiful places to visit in the world.
+Over the years, Scotland has been consistently voted the most beautiful country in the world, beating out other beauties like Canada, New Zealand, and Italy, and we can see why.
+In case you need any convincing, we’ve rounded up some stunning landscapes (like hiking along the Quiraing in Isle of Skye, shown here) to show why it earned its title.
+If this has sparked your wanderlust, here are 80 gorgeous travel photos from around the world.

 Loch Ness might have gotten its fame for its mythical sea monster, but the real-life scene is just as magical.
 The historic Urquhart Castle has been keeping watch over the loch since the Middle Ages.
-If that sounds like a fairy tale to you, don’t miss these Airbnb castles you can stay in overnight.
+Loch Ness is also one of the most haunted bodies of water in the world.

 In Gaelic, Sligachan means “shelly place,” referring to the shells found in the area.
 During a sunset, the purple riverside flowers practically match the sky’s bright colors.